 Q7.
 What are your strengths?

-What do you excel at?
+Explain the things that you excel at.
 What value do you potentially bring to this new company?
 Make sure you also keep your answers from sounding too overdone.
 Here’s a great sample answer from Glassdoor: “Instead of just saying ‘I’m a good listener,’ tell a story about how you caught something important a client had said during a meeting that none of your other colleagues had heard.”

 Q8.
 What are your weaknesses?

 Don’t beat up on yourself up or share a deep issue.
 What the interviewer is looking for is your capacity to look inward and find ways to grow.
 Be genuine; talk about something you struggle with and how you plan on improving that weakness.
 Show your growth strategy.

 Share how your negative experiences have helped you grow.
 What was the mistake?
 How did you fix it?
 What did you learn from it?
 How will you apply what you learned to be successful in your next role?